WHAT'S GOING ON

 While our worship is high-energy, we want it to be a positive experience for everyone:

-Space to Move: Unlike cramped pews, our underground space allows for standing, sitting, or pacing.
+Unlike cramped pews, our underground space allows for standing, sitting, or pacing.
 You aren’t confined to a box.

 4. Interactive & Participatory